Ghost-gob/engg1340_game/readme.md

 ./si_2.sh
 </pre>

-Once the installation process is complete, the game will automatically open in a new terminal.
+Once the installation process is complete, the game will automatically run.
+When the game opens, the terminal window should automatically adjust to a size of *39 rows and 50 columns* for an optimal game experience.
+However due to certain security restriction, cases may arise whereby the terminal would not resize automatically.
+If this happens, do resize the terminal manually.
+Thanks and sorry for any inconvenience caused.

 <br/>
 <br/>